PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 That’s it!

-We have tried, with this concrete example, to present the global workflow of a plugin development, and the most common problems you will face.
+We have tried, with this concrete example, to present the global workflow of an instrument plugin development, and the most common problems you will face.
 Do not forget that you are not alone: ask for help, it is an other way to meet your collegues!

 We have also introduce a software toolbox for Python development in general, that we sum up in the following table.
 They are all free of charge.
 Of course this is just a suggestion, you may prefer different solutions.
 We wanted to present here the main types of software you need to develop efficiently.